iumiCash/iumiCash.github.io/docs/orders/create_order.md

     `items` *list of [*item object*](#item)*

-    :    Order items in the order.
+    :    Items included in the order.

     `links` *list of [*HATEOAS links*](#hateoas)*

-    :    An array of request-related HATEOAS links.
-For example, to complete payer approval, use `approve` link to redirect the payer.
+    :    An array of HATEOAS links related to this order processing (such as to get the latest status of the order, etc.).

+!!! tip
+    If the vendor failed to get the order details upon creation, then the vendor can submit a request via iumiCash API separately to get the details of the order.

 ### Examples